cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

 .. java:method::  Cloudlet addOnFinishListener(EventListener<CloudletVmEventInfo> listener)
    :outertype: Cloudlet

-   Adds an OnCloudletFinishEventListener object that will be notified when a cloudlet finishes its execution at a given \ :java:ref:`Vm`\ .
+   Adds a Listener object that will be notified when a cloudlet finishes its execution at a given \ :java:ref:`Vm`\ .

    :param listener: the listener to add